engage-so/engage-so.github.io/_docs/integrations/paystack.md

 ![Select Engage as Action application](/assets/images/docs/zapier-engage.png)
 - Under **Action Event**, select **Update or Create a New Customer**.
 ![Update or Create a New Customer](/assets/images/docs/zapier-new-customer-2.png)
-- Once you click **Continue**, you will be prompted to connect your Engage account (if not done already) by entering a username and password.
+- Once you click **Continue**, you will be prompted to connect your Engage account (if not done already) by entering your public and private keys.
-- Get your public and private API keys from your Engage dashboard (Settings -> Account -> Your API key).
+- Get your public and private API keys from your Engage dashboard (Settings -> Account -> Your API key) and enter them.
-- Enter your Public key as the username and the Private key as the password.
 - Next, **Set up action**.
 - Map the fields to the right Paystack value.
 Ensure that the **User ID** is mapped to the Paystack customer's ID.
 ![Map the fields](/assets/images/docs/zapier-customer-parameters.png)